Carpet Stretching Auckland

 - Rent a power carpet stretcher and knee kicker if you don’t own them.
 It’s probably a good idea to ask a friend to help at this point.
 If you have never used a power carpet stretcher, have someone at the rental company give you a rundown on how it works.

-- Start power stretching carpet, beginning at the center of the wall that has the carpet that you left attached to the tack strip.
+- Start power stretching carpet, beginning at the centre of the wall that has the carpet that you left attached to the tack strip.
 Carpet stretch a section then move over 18 inches and stretch another section, each time pulling the carpet and hooking it onto the tack strip.
 Continue in this manner, first working your way towards the side of the room that has a door.
 Then repeat on the other side, starting in the middle and working your way out as before.

 - Phone the professionals Steam ‘n’ Dry carpet repair & laying service, in West Auckland, North Shore, Hibiscus Coast, East, South Auckland Since 1988 on 0800 783-266.